avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 We've now finished the code for generating a single house, but there's one more thing we will look at: placing multiple of them.
-GDPC has a very powerful, though also complex, system for applying building logic at different locations: the *transformation system*.
+GDPC has a very powerful feature for applying building logic at different locations: the *transformation system*.

 The transformation system allows you to "transform" your frame of reference for placing blocks, so that you can always build using local coordinates instead of global ones.
+The concept is based on the use of transformation matrices in 3D graphics APIs.

+First, we'll use the transformation system to set the start of the build area

-The idea is based on the use of transformation matrices in 3D graphics APIs.
+The transformation system allows you to "transform" your frame of reference for placing blocks, so that you can always build using local coordinates instead of global ones.
+The concept is based on the use of transformation matrices in 3D graphics APIs.
 The system allows you to not only translate, but also rotate and flip your frame of reference.
 And importantly, blocks that have an orientation (such as stairs blocks) will get appropriately transformed as well!

-- Transformation system
+Transformations are represented by the {class}`Transform` class, which consists of three components: a translation vector, a rotation and a flip vector.
+The `Editor` class has a {attr}`~.Editor.transform` property that represents that editor's frame of reference.
+It is applied to all block placement and retrieval positions.

 ## Further reading